If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘I said I’d come.’
 Harry shrugged.
 ‘I’ll probably teach them all the patronus, too.
 Not today, though.’

-Zacharias Smith managed to only shield his back and his wand sailed from his hand to bounced across in front of Harry’s feet.
+Zacharias Smith managed to only shield his back and his wand sailed from his hand to bounce across in front of Harry’s feet.

 ‘Maybe he’s only planning on running away like Umbridge insists so he only wants to protect his back,’ Harry suggested.